-- The NID is being used to pay for improvements that have already been identified for construction by the City. - The City may covenant to use the City's Credit Support to finance long-term bonds if and when the conditions on the use of such support as set forth below are satisfied. - Projects which recognize the importance of public art, and include provisions for supporting public art consistent with the goals & objectives outlined in the City's One Percent for the Arts Program.
-This may include contributions to the public art program (not necessarily at the 1% level) and/or the installation of public art on site if practicable. - Projects which recognize the importance of, and make provisions for, sustainable practices, including energy efficiency. - Projects which recognize the importance of, and make provisions for, litter & trash cleanup, walkability, and security strategies.
+- The NID is being used to pay for improvements that have already been identified for construction by the City. - The City may covenant to use the City's Credit Support to finance long-term bonds in its sole discretion when special circumstances requiring such Credit Support are demonstrated by the Applicant.. - Projects which recognize the importance of, and make provisions for, sustainable practices, including energy efficiency. - Projects which recognize the importance of, and make provisions for, litter & trash cleanup, walkability, and security strategies.

 - 1. Application: Applicants should submit a Financial Incentives Application & Worksheet to the City along with a draft NID petition before formally filing the NID petition with the City Clerk.
 Doing so will provide the City with an opportunity to review and comment on such petition, identify concerns and issues, and determine whether the petition complies with State statutes.
 Following this process will also avoid delay when the NID petition is formally filed with the City Clerk. - 2.
 Petition: A petition signed by 2/3 of the property owners by area in the District must be submitted to the City Clerk. - 3.
-Review: The Application and Petition will be reviewed by City staff and within 30 days the Independence Economic Development and Incentives Commission before submission through the City Manager to the City Council for consideration. - 4.
+Review: The Application and Petition will be reviewed by City staff prior to submission to the City Council for consideration. - 4.
 Council approval: Per state statutes, NID petitions must be approved by the City Council, which will also determine the extent of City participation in the project, including the possible issuance of bonds.
 In evaluating the merits of a proposed NID, the City will consider the extent to which it meets criteria and earns "Most Favored" designation as detailed in this Policy.